 Well, other than using the word bestie.

-I found that pre-corona quarantine meme (courtesy of I don’t know who) and sent it to a couple of people, saying that kid on the bottom was me.
+I found that pre-corona quarantine meme and I sent it to a couple of people, claiming that the child on the bottom was me.

-I might make that picture my profile going forward because I love it so much.
-I have a picture of me from like, second grade and I looked very similar.
+I might make that my profile picture.
+I have a picture of me from second grade and I looked very similar.

 To the girl in the bottom picture.

 Then a month ago, I was over at my mom’s house (big sigh) and she had me try on a wig for fun.

 And I said, MOM!
 I LOOK LIKE THAT LITTLE GIRL!

 More like if Beethoven, Albert Einstein, and Mama from Mama’s Family had a love child.

 But it made us all laugh and I felt like a tater tot post was the best place for this random anecdote.

 Speaking of hair, I am in the middle of a hair intervention of sorts.
 Long story, Anna went to my regular hair appointment with me back at the beginning of March because she was home on her spring break.
 While waiting for my turn, she looked at my hair and asked me “why are you getting it cut?
 It’s already so short.”